WilliamsPanLab/Ketamine-FEET-Mediation/README.md

 #### Linear mixed model analysis for CADSS and 5D-ASC
-To examine dose-dependent effects of ketamine on CADSS-assessed subcomponents of dissociation and 5D-ASC-assessed other ASCs, we used linear mixed effects models (LMMs) with dose (placebo, 0.05mg/kg or 0.5mg/kg) as the fixed effect and participant as a random effect using the lmer package (https://cran.r-project.org/web/packages/lme4/index.html) in R version 4.0.5 (https://www.r-project.org/).
-Time and dose-by-time interaction were added if applicable (Suppl.
+To examine dose-dependent effects of ketamine on CADSS-assessed subcomponents of dissociation and 5D-ASC-assessed other ASCs, we used linear mixed effects models (LMMs) with dose (placebo, 0.05mg/kg or 0.5mg/kg) as the fixed effect and participant as a random effect using the lmer package (https://cran.r-project.org/web/packages/lme4/index.html) in R. Time and dose-by-time interaction were added if applicable (Suppl.
 Methods).
 Age and biological sex were included as covariates.
 We implemented an FDR correction to control for the testing of multiple scale sub-components.
 For significant dose-dependent effects, post-hoc paired t-tests were also run to compare 0.5 mg/kg versus placebo, 0.05 mg/kg versus placebo, and 0.5 mg/kg versus 0.05 mg/kg, to reveal which drug dose condition drove the effect.

 #### Mediation analysis